Ilyushin Il-96: Design

 The Ilyushin Il-96 is a shortened, long-range, and advanced technology development of the Soviet Union's first widebody airliner, the Ilyushin Il-86.
 It features supercritical wings fitted with winglets, a glass cockpit, and a fly-by-wire control system.
 The basic Il-96-300 is equipped with modern Russian avionics integrating six multi-function colour LCD displays, inertial and satellite navigation systems, and a Traffic Collision Avoidance System (including mode "S").
 It allows the airplane to be operated with two crew members.
 The avionics correspond to modern requirements on international routes in Europe and North America (RNP-1) and allow navigation and landing under ICAO CAT III/A conditions.
 The Il-96 is offered in three main variants: the Il-96-300, Il-96M/T and Il-96-400.

 The Il-96-300 has a standard passenger capacity of 262 seats in a two-class configuration with 18 seats with a seat pitch of 54 in and 244 seats with a pitch of 32 in, of which typical seating is 3–3–3 (layout), but low density seating is possible with 2–4–2 (layout).
 Galleys are positioned on the upper deck, and the lower deck can accommodate 18 LD-3 containers and crew rest areas.

 Operational history

 Russian flag carrier Aeroflot began service on December 29, 1992, with the type allowing nonstop flights between Moscow and cities such as Havana or San Francisco, a role previously reserved for the aging Il-62, as the newer Il-86 did not have the required range to make the journey nonstop.
-Aeroflot would operate 7 airframes with all being delivered in 1992-94, with their last operational example RA-96007 being retired and bought by Cubana in 2015.
+Aeroflot would operate 7 airframes with all being delivered in 1992-1994, with their last operational example RA-96007 being retired and bought by Cubana in 2015.

-Avionics

-The airplane has the following systems installed, providing compliance with ICAO recommendations and Eurocontrol requirements: